Mauer homers, drives in four as Twins outlast Rays 11-8

 Odorizzi had allowed just two runs over 17 innings in his previous three starts.
 Eovaldi had given up two runs in 19 innings over his three previous outings.
 Neither could keep the run going.

 Eovaldi saw his ERA rise from 3.35 to 4.59 in his shortest outing of the season.

 Odorizzi faltered after being given an 8-1 lead in his first start against his former club.
-He gave up six runs - five earned - in 4 1/3 innings.
+He gave up six runs in 4 1/3 innings.

 SNELL GETS HIS SHOT

-“It’s cool,” Snell said.
+“It’s cool,” Snell said of his first All-Star trip.
 “I knew I deserved it.
 Knew I put in the work.
 It’s just awesome.
 It’s a childhood dream and something that I’ve look forward to for a long time.
 To be able to do it and say I did it, nobody can take that away from me.”

 It’s the ninth consecutive season Tampa Bay has had a pitcher named to the All-Star team.
 Only the New York Yankees have had more selections in a row with 12.